Adri6336/gpt-voice-conversation-chatbot/README.md

 # Installing

 First off, you'll need an OpenAI API key.
-You can create an account to get an API here: https://openai.com/api/ .
+You can create an account to get an API key here: https://openai.com/api/ .

 ### Windows